hyperlane-xyz/v3-docs/README.md

 yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory and can be served using any content hosting service.

 **Important Note:** Always ensure your build completes successfully before pushing changes.
 Broken builds disrupt the deployment process.
 Use `yarn build` locally to verify everything works as expected.